JonahBraun/debs-recipes/_posts/2005-09-13-pumpkin-cookies.md

 - 2 T maple syrup
 - ¼ t cinnamon

 Beat cream cheese on medium high speed until smooth.
-Add all other ingredients, then beat on low speed until smooth.
+Add all other ingredients, then beat on low speed until creamy.

 Spread icing over cooled cookies.
 Garnish with pecan or walnut halves if desired.